Black Hawk College Award Information

 Your financial aid award is based on your enrollment on the 10th day of the semester and will not be increased for any credit hours added after this date.

 Black Hawk College will pay any charges on your student account beyond regular tuition and fees from any excess Federal financial aid funds.
 These charges may include but are not limited to: Bookstore charges, parking and library fees, etc.

 Financial aid is paid to students in regular class attendance.
 If you register for classes and do not plan on attending, you are responsible for completing an Add/Drop Form in the Enrollment Services/Admissions Office.
 If you are dropped for never attending a class, you may be responsible for repayment of part of your financial aid.

 Refund Information – After your tuition and books are deducted from your financial aid, you may have excess funds.
-All refunds are processed through the BHCmoneyCard.
+All refunds are processed in the Bursar’s office.